-The influential Barcelona midfielder has praised his Blaugrana team-mate and feels he does not need international success to go down as the finest player in history
+The midfielder has praised his Blaugrana teammate and feels he does not need international success to go down as the top player in history.

-The attacker was unable to guide Argentina past the quarter-finals at the 2006 and 2010 World Cups in Germany and South Africa, respectively, and he has often been criticised for his performances for the Albiceleste.
+The attacker was unable to guide Argentina past the quarterfinals at the 2006 and 2010 World Cups in Germany and South Africa, respectively, and he has often been criticized for his performances for the Albiceleste.

-Nevertheless, Xavi has insisted that his Blaugrana team-mate will be remembered as the greatest of all time - if he does not win a major trophy at international level.
+Nevertheless, Xavi has insisted that his Blaugrana teammate will be remembered as the greatest of all time — even if he does not win a major trophy at the international level.